NEW MEMBER OFFER!

 Tell me about the build-up and trip planning—there had to be a ton of pressure on you.

-When we got to camp there was not a stress-free moment for me.
+When we got to camp, there was not a stress-free moment for me.
 I was constantly playing it through my head and thinking about everything that could go wrong.
-Like, what will happen if it’s cloudy?
+What will happen if it’s cloudy?
 What if I mess up?
 What if we don’t find the right spot?
-I mean, I didn’t find a spot I wanted to shoot until 15 minutes before the totality [the max phase of a total solar eclipse].
+I didn’t find a spot I wanted to shoot until 15 minutes before the totality [the max phase of a total solar eclipse].

 Describe setting up for the photo.